 - System data saver mode activated: limits background consumption.

-- Streamed content downloaded at home: download series and playlists with Wi-Fi to watch them offline.
+- Downloaded streaming at home: download series and playlists over Wi-Fi to watch them offline.

-With these habits, a 5 GB plan will comfortably last a week of normal use for two people if shared with a hotspot.
+With these habits, a 5 GB plan will easily last a week of normal use for two people sharing a mobile hotspot.
+If you're going to share your hotspot on hotel or cafe networks, it's also advisable to protect that connection; we tell you how in VPN and privacy while traveling with eSIM.
 The key is to monitor the counter for the first few days to adjust your pace before it's too late.

 Frequently asked questions